-The simplest way to understand bankruptcy and student loans is to examine the two types of bankruptcy you may be able to file for, as well as some alternative routes:
+The simplest way to understand what happens to student loans in Chapter 7 and 13 bankruptcy is to examine these two types of proceedings, as well as some alternative routes:

 Lenders stop hounding you for money.
 Upon filing your Chapter 7 bankruptcy petition, an automatic stay is granted like it is with a Chapter 13 filing.